 Reporting foreign gifts, bequests and distributions from foreign trusts

-Form 3520 is generally due on the same date as the recipient's income tax return (for further details please see "New guidance and forms to report foreign accounts and use of trust property").
+Form 3520 is generally due on the same date as the recipient's income tax return (for further details please see "Preparing US tax and information returns: Forms 3520 and 3520-A").

 Reporting foreign bank accounts